orbeon/orbeon-forms-doc/Form-Runner:-Server-side-Embedding.md

 </html>
 ```

+## How it works

+When your web app calls the embedding API, an HTTP request is made to Form Runner to retrieve the HTML to embed.

+The embedding implementation:

+- appropriately rewrites URLs in the HTML returned by Form Runner
+- associates session cookies
+- proxies requests for resources Ajax calls and uploads to Form Runner

 ## Limitations

 - navigation between pages, such as the Form Runner Edit and Review pages, is not supported